onap/vnfrqts-requirements/docs/Chapter7/Configuration-Management.rst

     The xNF **MUST** use playbooks designed to allow Ansible Server to infer failure or success based on the "PLAY_RECAP" capability.

-    Note: There are cases where playbooks need to interpret results of a task and then determine success or failure and return result accordingly (failure for failed tasks).
+    **Note**: There are cases where playbooks need to interpret results of a task and then determine success or failure and return result accordingly (failure for failed tasks).